Linear profile decompositions for a family of fourth order Schr\"odinger equations: Introduction

 We now turn to a brief outline of the proof.
 For the remainder of this article, we let $S_\mu(t)$ denote the data-to-solution map,

 and let $D_\mu$ denote the differential operator

 Section~\ref{S:refined st} is devoted to a proof of a refinement (Proposition~\ref{P:refined Strichartz}) of the Strichartz/Stein--Tomas inequality

 Roughly, this result states that if the left side of this inequality is greater than a constant times the right side, the function $f$ must contain a nontrivial wave packet that is concentrated on a small `cap' on the Fourier side.
-This result is stronger than the annular refinement obtained in \cite[Proposition~2.3]{CHL} (and necessary for our finer-scale decomposition), and its proof strongly relies on Tao's bilinear restriction theorem for elliptic hypersurfaces from \cite{Tao:2003:paraboloid-restri}.
+To overcome the difficulty of vanishing Gaussian curvature at the origin of the quartic surface, we reduce estimating it to an annulus $\{|\xi|\sim 1\}$, where after standard normalizations the results of Tao on bilinear paraboloid restriction can be applied.
+This result is stronger than the annular refinement obtained in Chae, Hong and Lee \cite[Proposition~2.3]{CHL} (and necessary for our finer-scale decomposition), and its proof strongly relies on Tao's bilinear restriction theorem for elliptic hypersurfaces from Tao \cite{Tao:2003:paraboloid-restri}.
 One challenge that we face in proving the refined Strichartz inequality for these fourth order equations (compared with wave, Schr\"odinger, or Klein--Gordon) is the lack of scale invariance when $\mu\neq 0$, coupled with the absence of any natural analogue of the Lorentz or Galilei boosts.
 (The phase shifts $S_\mu(t)f \mapsto S_\mu(t)e^{i(\cdot)a}f$ will provide a rough stand-in.)

 Once we have obtained this refinement, we turn in Section~\ref{S:lpd} to the proof of the linear profile decomposition.
 This result, Theorem~\ref{thm:linear-profile}, follows by a familiar inductive argument.
 If $(u_n)$ is an $L^2_x$-bounded sequence such that $\|D_\mu^{\frac d{d+2}}S_\mu(t)u_n\|_{L^{\frac{2(d+2)}d}_{t,x}}$ does not tend to 0, by the refined Strichartz estimate, there exists a sequence $\{g_n^1\}$ of pseudo-symmetries (true symmetries, i.e.\ spacetime translations, composed with scalings and phase shifts) such that the sequence $(g_n^1)^{-1} u_n$ has a nonzero weak limit $\phi^1 \in L^2_x$.
 The first profile is $\phi_n^1 = g_n^1 \phi^1$, and we then repeat the argument on the sequence $u_n-\phi_n^1$.
 In fact, the refined Strichartz estimate gives a quantitative lower bound on the $L^2_x$ norm of $\phi^1$, and it is this that allows us to eventually show that for large $l$, the error terms $w_n^l$ are negligible.
 Having established the linear profile decomposition, for our application, we need to prove that the pieces $S_\mu(t) \phi_n^j$ and $S_\mu(t)\phi_n^k$ are asymptotically orthogonal for $j \neq k$.
 This is the content of Proposition~\ref{P:ST ortho}.